-- <enter text here>
+- senter text here?

 - <enter text here>

-- <enter text here>
+- Senter text here?

 Completed by: Grade Level: Date:

 Thank you for taking the time to complete this form.
 Your feedback is greatly valued and sincerely appreciated!

 School-Parent Compact Parent Feedback Form

 A school-parent compact is an agreement that parents, students, and teachers develop together.
 It explains how parents and teachers will work in partnership to make sure all students get the individual support they need to reach and exceed grade level standards.
 This form will be used with parents and family members to gather their feedback and suggestions.